richardjohnreji/olist-data-warehouse-analytics/README.md

 * Order payments
 * Order reviews

-The Bronze loading process was implemented using Python and SQL Server.
+The ingestion process was implemented using Python and SQL Server.

+The purpose of the Bronze layer is to preserve the source data inside the Data Warehouse environment before business transformations are applied.

 ---

 ## Silver Layer

-The Silver layer transforms Bronze data into cleaner and standardized business data.
+The Silver layer transforms raw Bronze data into cleaner and more standardized data.

-Transformations include:
+The transformation process includes:

-* Text cleansing
+* Data cleansing
-* Standardization
+* Text standardization
 * Data validation
 * Deduplication
-* Handling data-quality problems
 * Foreign-key validation
+* Handling data-quality issues
 * Business-oriented transformations

+### Data Quality Example: Geolocation

-A significant data-quality issue was discovered in the geolocation data.
+A significant data-quality issue was identified in the geolocation data.

+Duplicate records existed because of factors such as:

+* Variations in city spelling
+* Floating-point coordinate precision differences

-Duplicate records were caused by differences in city spelling and floating-point coordinate precision.
-The solution included coordinate normalization and `ROW_NUMBER()` based deduplication.
+The transformation process included coordinate normalization and `ROW_NUMBER()`-based deduplication.

+### Data Quality Example: Product Categories

-Product-category foreign-key issues were also investigated and handled during the Silver transformation process.
+Product category relationships and foreign-key issues were investigated during the transformation process.

+These issues were handled as part of the Silver-layer data preparation before building the analytical model.

+This reflects an important real-world engineering principle:

+> Data engineering is not only about loading data.
+It also involves discovering, investigating, and resolving data-quality problems.

 ---

-## Gold Layer
+# Gold Layer

-The Gold layer provides the analytical data model used by reporting and BI tools.
+The Gold layer provides the analytics-ready model used by Power BI.

-The project uses a dimensional modeling approach with:
+The project uses dimensional modeling and follows a Star Schema design.

-### Dimensions
+## Dimensions

 * `gold.dim_customers`
 * `gold.dim_products`
 * `gold.dim_sellers`
 * `gold.dim_dates`

-### Fact
+## Fact Table

 * `gold.fact_sales`

-The model is designed around a Star Schema.
+The model can be represented as:

 ```text
                    dim_dates